CommonRoad/commonroad-raceline-planner/README.md

 Our work is based on code of the Indy Racing Team at TU Munich [1,2], namely the groups from Prof. Betz (AVS) and Prof. Lienkamp (FTM) and the following papers [3-6].
 This toolbox is a collaboration between TUM CPS, AVS and FTM.

+### Contributing
+This toolbox is a collaborative effort from several chairs of the Technical University of Munich, namely the Professorship of Cyber-Physical Systems (CPS), the Professorship of Autonomous Vehicle Systems (AVS) and the Professorship of Automotive Enginnering (FTM).
+We especially like to thank the entire Indy Autonomous Team of TUM for their code base.

 ## Featured Planners
 Currently, the toolbox features the following planners: